 Guns can be used to kill kindergarten children, as we found out at Sandy Hook.
-Clip-fed semi-automatic weapons, both rifles and handguns, are the weapon of choice for spree shooters, and are the weapons that are proposed to be banned.
+Semi-automatic weapons with large box magazines, both rifles and handguns, are the weapon of choice for spree shooters, and are the weapons that are proposed to be banned.
 So, what purposes are guns used for, what kinds of guns are used for those purposes, and how would such a ban affect those users?

 There’s basically four kinds of things you can hunt: birds, varmints (rabbits, squirrels, and other small animals), medium-sized game like deer, and large-sized game like elk or grizzly bear.

 For varmints, the .22 Long Rifle rimfire is the preferred round, in a fairly lightweight rifle or carbine.
 Some people prefer a .410 or 20 gauge shotgun, aiming for the head in order to preserve as much meat as possible.
-Typical .22 rifles are either tube magazine lever rifles, clip-fed bolt action rifles, clip-fed semi-automatic rifles, or tube-fed semi-automatic rifles (and of course the old standby bolt-action single-shot rifle).
-Of those, only the clip-fed semi-automatic .22 rifles would be affected by a ban on clip-fed semi-automatic rifles.
+Typical .22 rifles are either tube magazine lever rifles, magazine-fed bolt action rifles, magazine-fed semi-automatic rifles, or tube-fed semi-automatic rifles (and of course the old standby bolt-action single-shot rifle).
+Of those, only the box magazine fed semi-automatic .22 rifles would be affected by a ban on box magazine fed semi-automatic rifles.

 For medium-sized game such as deer, semi-automatic rifles are virtually unknown because, as with shotguns, semi-automatic rifles are less accurate and reliable than bolt action or lever guns.
-In close country the Winchester .30/30 round in a tube-fed lever gun is probably the most popular round, while in less close country, bolt-action clip-fed rifles in .30-06, .308, or a variety of similar-sized rounds are the preferred weapon.
-A ban on clip-fed semi-automatic rifles would not affect the vast majority of deer hunters.
+In close country the Winchester .30/30 round in a tube-fed lever gun is probably the most popular round, while in less close country, bolt-action rifles with box magazines in .30-06, .308, or a variety of similar-sized rounds are the preferred weapon.
+A ban on semi-automatic rifles with box magazines would not affect the vast majority of deer hunters.

-For large game, bolt-action clip-fed rifles in large calibers are all you find.
+For large game, bolt-action rifles with box magazines in large calibers are all you find.

-Note that the .223 round used in the Bushmaster military-style carbine used at Sandy Hook is not useful for hunting.
+Note that the .223 round used in the Bushmaster military-style carbine used at Sandy Hook is not useful for hunting for meat.
 Its velocity and ability to penetrate brush is too great for hunter safety, it is not large enough to take down a deer, yet is too large for varmints (it would mangle them too badly as it hit bones and fragmented).
 A ban on that round for sale to civilians would not affect hunters at all, though it might annoy ranchers who use the round to kill gophers and other rodents that are nuisances to them.

 2. Self defense.